MNSGC-Ballooning/Antenna-Tracker-and-RFD-Controls-GUI/README.md

 -**APRS tracking:** set up to handle an [Eagle flight computer](http://www.highaltitudescience.com/products/eagle-flight-computer).

 -**RFD tracking:** set up to work with the software on the raspberry pi.
 The format for the GPS string that needs to be received is as follows: "GPS:hours,minutes,seconds,latitude,longitude,altitude,satellites!"
-Currently, this information is provided by an adafruit GPS Breakout v3 attached to the Pi via USB-to-TTY cable.
+This information is provided by any serial GPS module.
+We use an adafruit GPS Breakout v3 or a UBlox GPS attached to the Pi via serial converter.

 ## Operation: